MMosley502/LEGUP/Tree-Tent-Rules.md

 1) Each tent is attached to one tree (so the number of tents and trees are equal).

-2) The numbers across the top and down the side show how many tents are in the respective row or column.
+2) The numbers down the side show how many tents are in the respective row or column.

 3) A tent can only be placed horizontally or vertically adjacent to a tree.